Ariza Makukula: Benfica

-After seven top-flight goals in only 13 matches, Makukula transferred to S.L.
+After seven top-tier goals in only 13 appearances, Makukula transferred to S.L.
 Benfica for €3.5 million and four and a half years in late January 2008.
 On 14 February, he scored the game's only goal in a home win against 1.
 FC Nürnberg in the UEFA Cup round of 32.

-Makukula was not used at all by Benfica in the first part of 2008–09.
+Makukula was not used at all in the first part of 2008–09.
 On 16 January 2009, after a move to West Bromwich Albion fell through, he signed for fellow Premier League team Bolton Wanderers on loan until the end of the campaign with a view to a permanent move costing around £4.5 million in the summer.
 He made his debut a day later against Manchester United, playing 64 minutes in a 0–1 home loss.

 Later career

 On 11 August 2009, Makukula was loaned again, now to Süper Lig club Kayserispor in Turkey.
-He ended the season as the competition's top scorer, with eight goals more than the second player as his team finished eighth.
+He ended the season as the competition's top scorer, with eight goals more than the second player in an eighth-place finish.

 In the very last minutes of the 2010 summer transfer window Makukula signed a three-year deal with another side in the country, Manisaspor, for €2 million.
-He alleged that he was never paid there and, in the summer of 2012, he agreed to a contract with another Turkish team, Karşıyaka S.K. in division two.
-He was released in January of the following year, returning to his country of adoption after five years and joining Vitória de Setúbal.
-Suffering with knee and meniscus injuries and disputes with the organisation, he cancelled the second year of his contract and did not request compensation for it.
+He alleged that he was never paid there and, in summer 2012, he agreed to a contract at another Turkish team, Karşıyaka S.K. in division two.
+He was released in January of the following year, returning to Portugal after five years and joining Vitória de Setúbal; suffering with knee and meniscus injuries and disputes with the organisation, he cancelled the second year of his contract and did not request compensation for it.

-Makukula headed back abroad in September 2013, joining Super League Greece bottom team OFI Crete F.C. on a one-year deal with the option of a second.
+Makukula headed back abroad in September 2013, joining Super League Greece's OFI Crete F.C. on a one-year deal with the option of a second.
 The following February, he rescinded his contract at the club led by compatriot Ricardo Sá Pinto and joined BEC Tero Sasana F.C. in Thailand.
-Disappointed by the facilities in Bangkok, he terminated his deal two months later.
-He returned to his birth country, and became sporting director and ambassador of their national team.
+Disappointed by the facilities in Bangkok, he severed his ties two months later and returned to his birth country, becoming sporting director and ambassador of their national team.